 You may only make a consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must:

-- Provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative.
+- Provide sufficient information that allows us to reasonably verify you are the person about whom we collected Personal Data or an authorized agent of such person.

 - Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

-We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
+We cannot respond to your request or provide you with Personal Data if we cannot verify your identity or authority to make the request and confirm the Personal Data relates to you.

 Making a verifiable consumer request does not require you to create an account with us.

-We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.
+We will only use Personal Data provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

+8. Non-Discrimination.
 We will not discriminate against you for exercising any of your rights.
-Unless permitted by the CCPA, we will not:
+Unless permitted by applicable laws, in connection with you exercising your rights, we will not: